united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datacontracts/_index.md

 ## What are Data Contracts

-Data Contracts are formal agreements that define the structure, format, and rules for data exchanged between components within a Unified Namespace (UNS) architecture.
-They specify metadata, data models, and service levels to ensure that all systems interact consistently and reliably.
-By establishing clear guidelines for data exchange, Data Contracts facilitate seamless integration and prevent disruptions caused by changes in data formats or structures.
+Data Contracts are agreements that define how data is structured, formatted, and managed when different parts of a Unified Namespace (UNS) architecture communicate.
+They cover metadata, data models, and service levels to ensure that all systems work together smoothly and reliably.

-In short, they define where a message is going, what structure it must follow, how it gets there, and what happens when it arrives, based on defined rules and services.
+Simply put, data contracts specify where a message is going, the format it must follow, how it's delivered, and what happens when it arrives - all based on agreed-upon rules and services.

+The way Data Contracts work is like an API: you send a specific message and it triggers a predefined action.

 ### Example Historian

 To give you a simple example, just think about the `_historian' schema.
 Perhaps without realizing it, you have already used the Historian Data Contract by using this schema.
-The Historian Data Contract governs the flow of data from your machines to the database by enforcing rules and providing services:

-- **Protocol Converter**: You must use a protocol converter to send your data from your machine to your UNS.
-- **Topic structure**: You must use the correct topic structure and include the `_historian` schema.
-- **Message format**: The payload must be JSON and follow the correct message format, such as including a timestamp.
-- **Data Bridges**: The Historian Data Contract includes two Data Bridges that move your data from MQTT to Kafka and vice versa.
-- **Kafka to Postgres**: This is a special microservice of UMH that allows Kafka to write data to the database.
+Whenever you send a message to a topic that contains the `_historian` schema via MQTT, you know that it will be bridged to Kafka and end up in TimescaleDB.
+You could also send it directly into Kafka, and you know that it gets bridged to MQTT as well.

+But you also know that you have to follow the correct payload and topic structure that we as UMH have defined.
+If there are any issues like a missing timestamp in the message, you know that you could look them up in the Management Console.

-These rules ensure that the data can be written to the database without causing errors, and that the data can be read by other programs that know what data to expect.
-The Data Bridges enable seamless data flow via MQTT without any additional configuration.
+These rules ensure that the data can be written into the intended database tables without causing errors, and that the data can be read by other programs, as it is known what data and structure to expect.

+For example, the timestamp is an easy way to avoid errors by making each message idempotent (can be safely processed multiple times without changing the result).
+Each message in a tag is made completely unique by its timestamp, which is critical because messages are sent using "at least once" semantics, which can lead to duplicates.
+With idempotency, duplicate messages are ignored, ensuring that each message is only stored once in the database.

 {{% notice note %}}
 If you want a lot more information and really dive into the reasons for this